pleiszenburg/loggedfs-python/README.rst

 	loggedfs -f -p /var

-You should see logs like these :
+You should see logs like these:

 ::

 	tail -f /var/log/syslog
 	2017-12-09 17:29:34,910 (loggedfs-python) LoggedFS-python running as a public filesystem 2017-12-09 17:29:34,915 (loggedfs-python) LoggedFS-python not running as a daemon